Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-{\it Velocity versus $\kappa$}: All the important results presented in the previous subsection were verified in computer simulations (Brownian dynamics for cargo motion, along with fixed time-step kinetic Monte-Carlo scheme for motor dynamics).
-We start with the forward and backward hopping rates given in Eq.\ref{15} and \ref{16} separately.
-We have chosen the set of parameters given in Table.\ref{tab1}, and found solution for $\overline{\Delta}$ from the transcendental equation \ref{19} numerically.
-Then the mean cargo velocity $\overline{V_0}$ is evaluated from Eq.\ref{18}.
-The results (dashed line) are shown for Model I and II in Fig.\ref{fig3}(a) and Fig.\ref{fig3}(b), respectively.
+: We have chosen the set of parameters given in Table \ref{c4t1}, and found the solution for $\overline{\Delta}$ from the transcendental equation \ref{c4e23} numerically.
+Then the average cargo velocity $V_{\rm avr}$ is evaluated from eq.\ref{c4e22}.
 As explained earlier, due to increase in energy cost for the movement of motors on the filament, average separation $\overline{\Delta}$ is reduced at larger $\kappa$.
-Therefore, the average velocity of the cargo decreases with $\kappa$ as shown in the figure.
+Therefore, the average velocity of the cargo decreases with $\kappa$.
 Increase in the number of motors results in a very small increase in the velocity at small $\kappa$, but the enhancement is negligibly small at large $\kappa$ and large $N$.
-We can see these effects in both the models, shown in Fig.\ref{fig3}.
-The analytical results show good agreement with simulations at small stiffness in both models.
-Deviation between the two at large stiffness indicates that the higher order terms in Eq.\ref{5} and \ref{9} become important in this regime, more so in Model I than Model II.
-Even in Model II, deviations become significant at larger $\theta$ values (see Appendix B).

-{\it Diffusion coefficient versus $\kappa$}: In the expression given in Eq. \ref{20}, $\kappa$-dependence of $D_{\rm{eff}}$ comes from $\alpha$ and $\overline{D_1}$.
-Both the forward and backward decreases with $\kappa$, so $\overline{D_1}$ decreases accordingly.
-Moreover, $\alpha$ is also a decreasing function of $\kappa$.
-Therefore, as shown in Fig.\ref{fig4} (lines), effective diffusion coefficient $D_{\rm{eff}}$ (see Eq.\ref{20}) of the motor cargo assembly, as predicted by theory, decreases with $\kappa$ and should vanish asymptotically.
-Simulation results suggest, instead, that, $D_{\rm{eff}}$ also approaches a non-zero value as $\kappa\to\infty$.
-However, more simulations would be required to understand the large $\kappa$ behavior of $D_{\rm eff}$ (and $V_0$) better.
+We can see these effects in fig.\ref{c4f3} where analytical results (lines) show good agreement with simulations (symbols).